“Doing a PhD is a long-distance run. Don’t run it alone!”

-Firmly believing that bringing new examples of good practice and sharing this experience is as important as supporting researchers themselves, CERGE-EI launched the Mentoring Program for Women Researchers in 2018 (in cooperation with the Centre for Gender and Science of the Czech Academy of Sciences).
-This web page should summarize the most important things that we have learned.
+Firmly believing that bringing new examples of good practice and sharing this experience is as important as supporting researchers themselves, CERGE-EI ran a Mentoring Program for Women Researchers in 2018-2019 (in cooperation with the Centre for Gender and Science of the Czech Academy of Sciences).
+This web page summarizes the most important things that we have learned.

 What is mentoring?

 Mentoring is a process through which younger and less experienced people are offered support, advice and encouragement to pursue a successful and fulfilling career.
 Besides practical help, role models play an important part, as they represent the diversity of approaches that can lead to a similar goal.